taogaede/textbook-tutor/README.md

 ## Status

 Not well tested.
 Works well for my own use so far.
-I think it has most of the features it needs, and most of the hard work left is in optimizing system prompts.
+I think it has most of the features it needs, and most of the hard work left is in optimizing system prompts, existing features, and debugging.
 Next, I intend to

 - add concept card addition/deletion
 - redo GUI aesthetic and default text.
 It is currently a rather "eye-rollingly AI generated" style (sorry).